ZacharyTanWeyTze/Data_Portfolio/README.md

 You must only return the Status and Reason as specified in the output schema.
 Do not provide any additional explanations or free-form text in your response.

-User Prompt (where we enter actual data from invoice):
+User Prompt (where we pass in the actual data from the invoice):
+Process the following invoice data:

+Invoice Vendor Name: {{InvoiceVendorName}}
+Invoice Number: {{InvoiceNumber}}
+Invoice Date: {{InvoiceDate}}
+Invoice Amount: {{InvoiceAmount}}

+Apply the rules as specified in the system prompt and return only the Status and Reason in the required output format.